kaiewiggins/kaiewiggins.github.io/_posts/2021-08-29-news-round-up.md

 #### Instagram Catastrophe

 On the not-so-fun news side, my Instagram (@kaie.space) got unexpectedly shut down.
 Not sure if I got hacked or flagged by bots or something else, but it doesn't appear to be recoverable.
 Sad to lose 3,000+ connections and 5+ years of work, but moving on and starting over with a new handle.
-Join me [@kaiewiggins](https://instagram.com/kaiewiggins) for pretty(?) book photos and book reccs featuring YA fantasy and Canadian authors!
+Join me [@kaiewiggins](https://instagram.com/kaiewiggins) for pretty(?) book photos and book recs featuring YA fantasy and Canadian authors!

+#### Student Showcase & Recommended Resources

+Just launched two new website sections to feature creative projects by emerging writers I've had the privilege to teach and compile writing and publishing resources.
+Between teaching and leading CWILL, I've been getting an increasing number of questions about where to start with x or y, so while I'm no publishing guru, hopefully this provides a helpful starting point to refer questions to.
+It'll likely grow as I have time and questions increase.
+Students of past workshops or who I've connected with at presentations are welcome to get in touch at any time with a creative project they'd like featured on the showcase page.

 #### Up Next